-For health reasons, it's important to maintain a proper humidity level in your home.
-While too little humidity can cause some discomfort issues such as chapped lips as well as cracks in wooden furniture, the reverse side of the coin - too much moisture, can make your home a breeding ground for mold and mildew, which can lead to some very serious health issues.
+It is important to maintain a proper humidity level in your home.
+While too little humidity can cause some discomfort issues such as chapped lips as well as cracks in wooden furniture, the reverse—too much moisture—can make your home a breeding ground for mold and mildew.
 A dehumidifier can help you remedy excess moisture problems.

-You can more accurately measure your home's humidity... level with a hygrometer and then take appropriate action to either add humidity with a humidifier or remove moisture with a dehumidifier.
-While a hygrometer is a very handy instrument for controlling home moisture, there's a tendency to only measure certain living areas, thus omitting some corners where moisture problems can take hold.
-Learn how to recognize signs of excessive moisture and take action immediately, to ensure safe and recommended moisture levels are always maintained.
+You can more accurately measure your home's humidity level with a hygrometer and then take appropriate action to either add humidity with a humidifier or remove moisture with a dehumidifier.
+While a hygrometer is a very handy instrument for controlling home moisture, there is a tendency to only measure certain living areas, thus omitting some corners where moisture problems can take hold.

 01 of 05